Matthew Briggs

 Matthew Anthony Briggs (born 6 March 1991) is a former professional footballer who played as a left-back.
-Born in England, he represented the Guyana national football team.
+Born in England, he represented the Guyana national team.

 Briggs began his career with Fulham, where he progressed through the club's academy from the age of ten.
 He made his first-team debut in May 2007, becoming the youngest player to play in the Premier League, aged 16 years and 68 days.
 He made 13 league appearances over eight years with the club, and 30 in all competitions.
 He had loan spells with a number of Football League clubs, including Leyton Orient, Peterborough United, Bristol City and Watford.
 He was released by Fulham in 2014, and he joined Championship side Millwall.
 He found opportunities limited at Millwall, and he was loaned out to League One club Colchester United during the latter half of the 2014–15 season.
 He was released by Millwall at the end of that season, joining Colchester United on a permanent basis where he remained until May 2017, playing 47 games.
 He joined Chesterfield in August 2017.

 Eligible to represent both England and Guyana, Briggs has represented England at under-16, under-17, under-19, under-20 and under-21 levels, and has represented Guyana at full international level.

 Club career

 Fulham

 Born in Wandsworth, London, Briggs was spotted by Fulham scouts at the age of ten.
 Able to play at left-back or the left of midfield, Briggs became a regular in the under-18 side despite still being registered with the under-16s, having put in some impressive performances in his age group.
 He featured at reserve level before being called up to Lawrie Sanchez's first-team for a trip to Middlesbrough in May 2007.
 He made his debut in the 3–1 defeat at the Riverside Stadium on 13 May, replacing Moritz Volz after 77 minutes to become the Premier League's youngest ever player at the age of 16 years and 65 days old.
 Briggs held the record for 12 years, until Harvey Elliott made an appearance, also for Fulham.

-After the match, the club's Head of Youth Development, John Murtough, said of Briggs:
+After the match, the club's head of youth development, John Murtough, said of Briggs:

 Matthew's a good lad and a good athlete.
 He's come in and hasn't been fazed by anything we've asked of him.
 It's still early days but he's shown promise in the Reserves – Lawrie Sanchez saw him and rewarded him with an opportunity to travel with the first team.

 Briggs later said of the experience:

 Lawrie Sanchez said he wanted me to travel with the squad and there was a chance I'd get on.
 I was buzzing.
 Going back to school the day after, everyone was like 'oh my God' you've played in the Premier League.

 Briggs returned to school the next day to take his GCSE exams.